naphatkrit/easyci/README.rst

 Commands
 --------
-eci install
+eci init
 +++++++++++++
 This command is to be run inside the target repository.
-This installs the necessary hooks to check if tests have been run for the current commit.
+This installs the necessary hooks (pre-push + pre-commit) to check if tests have been run for the current commit.

-**Note**: It is unclear whether this will be in a pre-commit or pre-push hook.

 eci test
 ++++++++
-Run the test commands specificied in the config, and update the evidence file :code:`.git/eci/ran`
+This command creates a copy of your project and remove any unstaged changes and ignored files before running tests.
+If tests pass, then it stores a hash representing the current state of your project in :code:`.git/eci/passed`.